couchbaselabs/Linq2Couchbase/docs/nest.md

 ## ANSI Nests

-Beginning with Couchbase Server 5.5, N1QL supports full ANSI joins, including ANSI nests.
+Beginning with Couchbase Server 5.5, SQL++ supports full ANSI joins, including ANSI nests.
 It is now possible to nest against any properties on either side, the N1QlFunctions.Key limitation no longer applies.

 To use this feature, simply perform a group join on the desired properties in LINQ.
 It is necessary, however, to ensure there is an index which can be used to lookup the properties on the right-hand side.